pekkanikander/parantaja-booking-calendar/ARCHITECTURE.md

 > Produced at end of Stage 1.
 Supersedes the archived Google REST API version
 > at `archive/spike-google-calendar/ARCHITECTURE.md`.
-> Revise when stage findings change any decision.
+> Revised at end of Stage 4.
+Revise when stage findings change any decision.

 A brief note on longer-term direction is provided in §10.
 The current architecture is intentionally minimal and pragmatic, but it is also positioned as a small step toward a more direct, capability-oriented web architecture where browser clients could interact with services without intermediary shims.